ea5gvk/DVSwitch_MMDVMHost_Dashboard/README.md

 It relies on MMDVM_Bridge (see https://dvswitch.groups.io/g/main).

-Based on DG9VH code, mod by EA4GKQ
+Based on DG9VH code, mod by EA4GKQ and N4IRS

 Required are
 ============